 Why workplace mental health matters

-Mental illnesses can cause disability and unemployment rates to rise, resulting in employees who are hired and trained but no longer be able to do their jobs.
-Additional time and money need to be put into finding, onboarding, and training a new employee.
+When untreated, mental illnesses can cause disability and unemployment rates to rise, resulting in employees who are hired and trained but no longer able to do their jobs.
+Additional time and money need to be invested into finding, onboarding, and training a new employee.

 How employee mental health affects the workplace